LaupWing/Daily-Planner/README.md

 ## Bugs
 - [x] When showDetails task the creatingtask doesnt work
 - [x] When no duration is available it gives an error
-- [ ] Overlapping task display doesnt work properly
+- [x] Overlapping task display doesnt work properly
+- [ ] Task startime > starend time bug